 That’s true.
 But they present odds that virtually no one would bet against!

-Q:So you think Trump’s goal to ‘make America great again’ is just rhetoric?
+Q:So you think Trump’s ‘make America great again’ goal is just rhetoric?

 How do nations start?
 What makes them rise and decline?
 There must be many reasons, different for all nations.

 The germ of any nation is an idea that one or a small group of people have in mind.
 When they convince some critical mass of others to adopt that

 idea, a nation is born.
 It rises in prominence as its people carry out its founding principles.
 It declines as its people neglect or disdain